ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 7920 is by no means a bad score, but can we do better?
 For example, can we take advantage of the fact that the secrets are permuted *without replacement* to gain extra information?
-After all, even if `SALET` is optimal for *normal* Wordle it isn't necessarily optimal for *Hyper* Wordle.
+After all, even if `SALET` is optimal for Wordle, it isn't necessarily optimal for *Hyper* Wordle.

 <!--